julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

 | Rue | Womb disruption | Conditional |
 | Mandrake | Fertility binding | Ritual |
 | Wolfsbane | Poison, death rites | Absolute |

 ---

-## Cross-Cultural Parallels

-- **China:** Strong blood-moving herbs were restricted during pregnancy (Unschuld).
-- **Ayurveda:** Certain plants forbidden during reproductive vulnerability (Wujastyk).
-- **Indigenous traditions:** Psychoactive or poisonous plants restricted by ceremonial role rather than gender alone.

-The pattern is consistent:
-**restriction followed reproductive and spiritual risk**, not moral judgment.

----

-Caution was **life-stage specific**: menstruation, fertility years, postpartum, perimenopause.
-- Restrictions were **practical, spiritual, and symbolic**, transmitted orally or through apprenticeships, often reinforced with ritual.

-## Folklore Stories

-- **Mandrake:** In Italy and Spain, folklore warns women that digging mandrake alone could be fatal.
-Men used dogs to dig and invoke rituals to protect against the scream.
-- **Belladonna:** In Bukovina, roots were used in threshold rituals to connect with the Otherworld.
-Women menstruating were forbidden to handle the root due to both toxicity and spiritual danger.
-- **Pennyroyal & Tansy:** Midwives used precise doses for fertility control or menstruation regulation, but unsupervised female use was explicitly forbidden in multiple European texts.

----